CarmineCella/flux/README.md

 // — the running script halts cleanly with a normal Error at the next yield.
 ```

+**Threading model.** Flux is intended for **offline use or a control thread**,
+not the audio thread.
+The shared-pointer-based allocator and exception-based
+control flow are not realtime-safe.
+The recommended host architecture is:

+- C++ audio thread: lock-free, no Flux calls
+- C++ / Flux control thread: parameter changes, analysis, scheduling
+- Communication via lock-free queues or atomics

-Use cases: stopping runaway scripts, integrating with a real-time audio
+Typical use cases: running runaway scripts under a watchdog, integrating
-callback, gating script execution on a frame budget, or hooking up a progress
+script-driven analysis with a UI, gating execution on a frame budget, hooking
-bar.
+up a progress bar.

 ---